ohata-toast/Push/en/console-guide.md

     - '(Ad)' will be prepended in the title along with contact information.
 - Body
     - '(Ad)' phrase, contact information, and unsubscription method will be displayed in the body.
+- After the feature is set, it may take several minutes until a feature is actually applied.

 ### Token Setting